MapColonies/bundler/README.md

   bundler verify --token X  >>  verifies the environment including the verification of given token X
 ```

-### local configuration
+### Local Configuration
-the cli holds a local configuration located in the cli working directory `/home/{hostname}/.bundler-cli/config.json`
+The cli holds a local configuration located in the cli working directory `$HOME/.bundler-cli/config.json`

-the configuration holds the following schema:
+The configuration has the following schema:
-- `workdir`: path to a single bundle command working directory. defaults to `/home/{hostname}/.bundler-cli/workdir`
+- `workdir`: path to a single bundle command working directory. defaults to `$HOME/.bundler-cli/workdir`
 - `githubAccessToken`: a consistent token to be used by default. can be overrided by providing --token flag
 ```json
 {